tangentsoft/e8/doc/manual.md

 Every subroutine that implements an editor command skip-returns if successful, even if failure is impossible (e.g. move to end of buffer can’t fail).
-Many other utility subroutines also skip- return on success.
+Many other utility subroutines also skip-return on success.
 This allows what in modern high-level languages would be a catch-throw mechanism—failures can unwind up to whatever code can deal with them, and unwinding all the way to top level just rings the console